brain4tech/lip/README.md

 ## Missing features and ToDo's
-*lip* is in early development.
+*lip* is in development.
 The `main` branch will contain stable releases, whereas development takes place in `dev` and features are developed in `feat/<feature-name>` branches.

-Currently, there are several features missing for the project to be "completed":
+Currently, there are several features needed for the project to be "completed":

--  [ ] fix publishing/retrieving inconsistencies created by longer hashing times
+-  [x] fix publishing/retrieving inconsistencies created by longer hashing times
 -  [x] use bcrypt password hashing instead of sha256 for improved security
 -  [x] source code documentation
 -  [x] endpoint tests